-2 For more detail, see the map of Goblinoid tribes and the small-scale map of Karameikos by Agathokles at the Vaults of Pandius: Map of the Tribes of Karameikos and 3.2 miles/bex map of Karameikos by Håvard
+2 For more detail, see the map of Goblinoid tribes and the small-scale map of Karameikos by Agathokles at the Vaults of Pandius: Map of the Tribes of Karameikos and 3.2 miles/bex map of Karameikos an outcast from Draconic society. the Penhaligon Trilogy for more details).